Snapshot

 • Review the information on the Education Abroad Office’s Get Started page for important considerations on academics and finances, and a guide to next steps.

-• Find answers on the Education Abroad FAQ and resource pages for Cornell study abroad policy, health, and safety updates.
+• Find answers on the Education Abroad website for Cornell study abroad policy, health, and safety updates

 • Still have questions?
-Visit the Get Advice page and learn how to connect with an Education Abroad Advisors.
+Visit the Get Advice page and learn how to connect with an Education Abroad Advisor

 How do I apply?

-For Program Admission: Once your Cornell application is approved, the Office of Global Learning will nominate your application to DIS for admission.
-DIS will review your information and will reach out to applicants directly with an admissions decision and next steps.
+1. Once nominated by Cornell, DIS will review your information and will reach out to applicants directly via email with an admissions decision and next steps.
 (Note: DIS has rolling admission and popular courses can fill early.)